nus-cs2113-AY2324S1/ip/docs/README.md

 Adds a task of type todo to the agenda.
 Format: `todo DESCRIPTION`
+- `DESCRIPTION` can contain a single character or multiple words
+- Note that text following a backslash will be ignored

 Examples:
 - `todo grocery shopping for dinner`
 - `todo software engineering assessment`

+Outcome:
 ```
 Got it!
 I've added the following task to your agenda:
 	[T] [ ] grocery shopping for dinner